Wadsworth Jarrell: Sculpture

 Inspired by his trip to Italy, Jarrell created the sculpture Tribute to Ovambo Bellows, a conical-shaped painted tribute to the Ovambo people, which would be the basis for a new shift in his work, towards sculpture.
 The new works would be categorized by their heavy spiritual nature, reflective of African culture and heritage.
 Hausa Space – a Village (1993) represents the villages Jarrell visited in Nigeria.
 The houses that he saw were decorated with icons and symbols of spiritual and ritual meaning, painted in bright colors.
 These decorations are used to fight evil spirits, while Jarrell's pieces speak for peace.
 Many of the sculptures blend elements of African art and design; Sorcerer (1993) and Messenger of Information (1993) show his earlier influences from Senufo art and other inspirations related to the design, spirituality and people of Africa.
-Totem–like sculptures began to be created in 1995.
-The three sculptures making up the Ensemble series (1995) each stand over five feet tall and are painted with brilliant colors, topped off with a small animal.
+Totem-like sculptures began to be created in 1995.
+The three sculptures making up the Ensemble series (1995) each stand more than five feet tall and are painted with brilliant colors, topped off with a small animal.
 For the first time, in Days of the Kings (1995), horse racing appears in Jarrell's sculptures.
 Sixteen totems serve as tributes to African Americans in horse racing, reminiscent of the designs of the Bijogo and Alberto Giacometti.
-Epiphany (1996) memorializes the Million Man March, held in Washington, D.C. the previous year, an event that Jarrell described as one of the most important of that century.
+Epiphany (1996) memorializes the Million Man March, held the previous year in Washington, D.C., an event that Jarrell described as one of the most important of that century.
 This piece, and other works, were later exhibited at the 1996 Summer Olympics.

 Reception

-Dr. Stacy Morgan, association professor in the department of American Studies at the University of Alabama, describes Jarrell's work as "a remarkable body of vibrant, stylistically innovative and politically engaged art."
+Dr. Stacy Morgan, association professor in the department of American Studies at the University of Alabama, describes Jarrell's work as "a remarkable body of vibrant, stylistically innovative and politically engaged art".